nbasargin/fsarcamp/README.md

 # F-SAR campaigns package

-The main purpose of this package is to provide a convenient way to load the data of different F-SAR campaigns, including F-SAR radar data (e.g. SLC, incidence), geocoding look-up tables (LUT), and campaign ground measurements (if available).
+The main purpose of this package is to provide a convenient way to load the data of different F-SAR campaigns, including F-SAR radar data (e.g. SLC, incidence), geocoding lookup tables (LUT), and campaign ground measurements (if available).

 ## Editable installation
 - Clone this repository to your machine.